AnishSalvi/MachineLearningProjects/README.md

 ## Peripheral Artery Disease Classification from Computed Tomography Angiography Images via 3D Medical Image Vision Transformers with Explainability
 **PAD_ViT:** Repository of a medical image classification project for ImageRx.

+## Any Segmentation Model: The 3D Foundational Segmentation Model to Revolutionize Medical Image Annotation
+**ASM**: An example use case of applying the 3D Foundational Model to segment volumetric data.
+This model was outfitted with a text encoder.
+Based on: https://github.com/facebookresearch/segment-anything

 ## Self-Supervised Medical Image Classification of Radiographs via Convolutional Neural Network Inpainting and Class Balanced Loss Functions
 **Self_Supervised_Learning:** An example of self-supervised learning in action.